 What are Long Term Assets?

-Long term assets are assets that a company uses in its production process and typically come with a useful life of more than one year.
-Such assets can also be considered to be “fixed assets” as they can contribute to a big portion of the company’s fixed costs associated with production.
-For example, an automobile manufacturer might consider factories to be their long term assets since they are at the core of the business’ production process.
+Long term assets are assets that a company uses in its production process and that typically come with a useful life of more than one year.
+Such assets can also be considered to be “fixed assets”, as they can contribute to a big portion of the company’s fixed costs associated with production.
+For example, an automobile manufacturer might consider factories to be long term assets since they are at the core of the business’ production process.

 Regardless of the company’s monthly or yearly output, the costs associated with running the factories do not fluctuate greatly and represent a significant portion of the company’s cost of goods sold (COGS).
-Thus, these factories would be treated as the company’s long term assets.
+Thus, these factories would be treated as long term assets.
 The assets also need to be depreciated over the course of their useful lives.
 In summary:

 Depreciation of Long Term Assets

 Depreciation amounts that are incurred for the purposes of depreciating fixed assets provide a tax shield for the company’s income.
 Depreciation is subtracted from EBITDA before taxes are applied, and then the depreciation amount is added back after taxes have been subtracted.
-Thus, net income ends up benefiting and is overstated.

 Long Term Asset Terminology